scgilardi/kmp-search/README.md

 # kmp-search

-Uses a streaming-compabible version of the Knuth-Morris-Pratt aglorithm to search a byte stream for a byte pattern.
+Uses a streaming-compatible version of the Knuth-Morris-Pratt algorithm to search a byte stream for a byte pattern.
 The stream is presented to a search context object as a succession of calls to process buffers one at a time.
 The matching is correct independent of the position of any buffer boundaries.